Not Your Typical Greek Islands

 As we approached we saw the island dominated by a high plateau with the large Byzantine fortress town at the base.
 This fortress site changed hands again and again, until it was liberated during the Greek War of Independence in the early 19th century.
 The variety of architectures we found in this small area showed this change in occupation.
 The island of Monemvasia was a great stop on our historical tour of the Greek islands.

 We headed out along the causeway for the 3km walk to reach the fortress.
 That was the easiest part of our walking, as we entered the fortress with its cobblestone paths.
 Of course, even that would be easy compared to the goat paths that David made me wander for just that right view.
 Just call me “Billy Goat”.

 The fortress alleys wandered up and down and up.
 We took the high path with its view down over the colourful rooftops below us.

 Even though the path up to the monastery was not as high as others we have done in Italy, we passed on the higher climb.
-We would miss this spot on this historical tour of the Greek islands.
+We missed this spot on this historical tour of the Greek islands.

 Wandering out of town, the goat paths meandered down and then back up to the sea wall.
-We could look over and see the waves pounding in.
+We looked over and saw the waves pounding in.
 Savage and captivating at the same time.

 The walk back was downhill.
-But we had been on our feet for hours, so we strolled at a slow pace.
-Every now and then we could see the cruise ship teasing us along.
+But we were on our feet for hours, so we strolled at a slow pace.
+Every now and then we saw the Oceania Cruises Riviera cruise ship teasing us along.